Kobayashi2501/AK-High-Dimensional-Projection-Structural-Theory/README.md

 v5.0 introduces Langlands-type functorial degeneration, motivic Ext-collapse, and AI-assisted persistent classification.
 It integrates the complete proof strategy for **global regularity of the 3D incompressible Navier–Stokes equations** and expands to arithmetic, noncommutative, and mirror symmetry settings.

+> 📌 **Update**: AK-HDPST now also structurally reconstructs the known solution to **Hilbert’s 12th Problem for imaginary quadratic fields** (via Ext and PH collapse), validating its applicability to classical number-theoretic conjectures.

 ## 📌 Motivation
 > “Unsolvable problems may simply lack sufficient dimension.”